This post may contain affiliate links. Please see our disclosure policy.

 Banana Oat Pancakes at a Glance

 - Light and tender, not thick and fluffy.
-Banana Oat Pancakes are thinner than traditional pancakes, thicker than crepes, and downright irresistible.
+Banana Oat Pancakes are thinner than whole wheat pancakes, thicker than crepes, and downright irresistible.

 Happy Cooking! xo Kristen